Family Law Attorney in Santa Ana, CA

 Child Custody

-When two parents live apart, they must have a parenting plan in place that establishes standards for physical and legal custody of the child and how visitation with the non-custodial parent is conducted.
+When two parents live apart, they must have a parenting plan in place that establishes standards for physical and legal custody of the child.
+It also defines how visitation with the non-custodial parent is conducted.
 Legal custody decides who makes important decisions for the child, while physical custody determines which parent the child predominantly lives with.

 Both types of custody can be either solely held by one parent or jointly held by both parents.
 Judges make decisions based on the best interests of the child.
 Child custody orders can be changed as circumstances for either parent or the child change.